 Bealach na Bà was an amazing climb.
 All the cars and minibuses I encountered gave me tonnes of space and a few people cheered me on with thumbs up and one “Allez!”.
 The summit was completely covered in cloud to the point I had to switch all my lights on just to make sure I was seen.

 A quick descent and I was in Lochcarron for more coffee and some cake and to warm up for a bit after the descent and then straight back on the road to Kyle of Lochash.
 More refuelling at Coop just before the bridge on to The Isle of Skye and it was going to be close as to whether I made the ferry.
 I had nearly 200km done and another’s block headwind and just under 25km to the harbour.

 I put my head down and dug in.
 Hard.
 A few times I felt my phone vibrate with incoming message but it didn’t matter, I had to make that ferry or I had nowhere to stay in Amadale and being soaked through, I REALLY had to make that ferry!

-Coming to within 1km of the harbour I could see the ferry steaming towards Armadale and red lines it to the harbour (not even sure my lights were on).
+Coming to within 1km of the harbour I could see the ferry steaming towards Armadale and red lined it to the harbour (not even sure my lights were on).

-I ignored Garmin and followed the road signs into the harbour and shot straight into the ticket office as cars and lorries disembarked and made it with perhaps two minutes spare with the man at the ticket office in then process of closing up for the day.
+I ignored my Garmin and followed the road signs into the harbour and shot straight into the ticket office as cars and lorries disembarked and made it with perhaps two minutes spare with the man at the ticket office in then process of closing up for the day.

 I wasn’t the only one on the ferry either.
 Andy and Tom were also sat waiting for the ferry and during the trip to Mallaig I opted to stay at the hostel with them rather than pushing on.